84 best TV shows and series to watch on Netflix

 BoJack Horseman

-Enter the wonderful Will Arnett (Gob Bluth in Arrested Development amongst many others) as the lead role and a star-studded cast including Amy Sedaris, Alison Brie, Paul F. Tompkins and Aaron Paul and you have an international hit on your hands.
+Enter the wonderful Will Arnett (Gob Bluth in Arrested Development among many others) as the lead role and a star-studded cast including Amy Sedaris, Alison Brie, Paul F Tompkins and Aaron Paul and you have an international hit on your hands.

 Comedy fans beware – you may end up spending a lot of time on this!